Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 Which leads me to my next point…

 No fees = no support.
 If an SLA is important to you, you’re out of luck with Google Analytics for Firebase as of now.
+If you are a Google Analytics 360 customer, you likely receive support for all properties, regardless of whether they contain web or app data.

 4. Reporting and the Data Models

 Firebase uses an event-based data model, which results in reporting differences compared to those in Google Analytics.
 Unlike Google Analytics which has many screenview- and session-oriented reports, in Firebase all reports are user- or event-focused.
+The concept of a ‘session’ as we know it in Google Analytics does not exist within Firebase.

 There are some other considerations as well, such as custom dimensions in Google Analytics – these can be user-, session-, hit- or product-scoped.
 You can set up to 20 of them for the free version of Google Analytics, or 200 for the 360/enterprise version of Google Analytics.
-In Firebase, your options are to either use custom parameters attached to events to hold custom data or set up user properties.
+In Firebase, your options are to either use custom parameters attached to events to hold custom data (up to 25, as I mentioned above) or set up user properties.
 User properties are similar to user-scoped dimensions in Google Analytics, where values set for a given user will automatically persist in all future interactions associated with that user.
 You have a limit in Firebase of up to 25 user properties per Firebase project (not app).

 There are also a lot of differences in the reporting options between these two tools, such as: